kishorerajan810/kishorerajan810/README.md

 - 🔭 I’m currently working on some Frontend and Machine Learning Projects.
-- 🌱 I’m currently learning on Machine Learning Core concepts and competitive Coding.
+- 🌱 I’m currently learning on Machine Learning Core concepts and competitive Coding 💻.
 - 👯 I’m looking to collaborate on any tech Formats.
 - 💬 Ask me about technological skills are explore to our community.
-- 📫 How to reach me: Linkedin - https://www.linkedin.com/in/kishore-rajan-8117a21a5/
+- 📫 How to reach me: 📞 Linkedin - https://www.linkedin.com/in/kishore-rajan-8117a21a5/ 📞 .
-- ⚡ Fun fact: I love to play piano.
+- ⚡ Fun fact: I love to play piano 🎹 .

                                                                👇